ialon/edunao_local_engagement_email/README.md

 - User enrolment created
 - Course completed

+These events provide the necessary context about the user and course involved in the action.
+This is all handled by core Moodle.

 ## Placeholders

 You can use placeholders in your email templates:

-Visit /local/engagement_email/index.php to see the list of available fields
+Visit `/local/engagement_email/index.php` to see the list of available fields

+So for example to use the Course URL in your template you can use: `[[course:url]]`

 ## Contact